6one2/DisasterResponsePipeline_Figure8/README.md

 ## __Project Summary__
 In this project, texts and tweets from various natural disasters in 2010 and 2012 have been provided by Figure Eight in their original language and with translation in English.
 All messages are labeled with their relation to 36 categories.

-After cleaning and consolidating the data into an SQLite database we are extracting features and testing different Machine Learning (ML) algorithms with the intent to better predict future message categories and potentially organize the proper response more efficiently.
+After cleaning and consolidating the data into an SQLite database we are extracting features and testing different Machine Learning (ML) algorithms with the intent to better predict future message categories and potentially organize a proper response more efficiently.

 ## __Local installation__
  - Clone github repository: `git clone https://github.com/6one2/DisasterResponsePipeline_Figure8.git`
- - Create virtual environement: `pipenv shell` and install required packages `pipenv install`
+ - Create virtual environment: `pipenv shell` and install required packages `pipenv install`

  > For deployment purpose, a custom package ([`herokutils`](https://pypi.org/project/herokutils/)) has been created for the classes used in both the training and the prediction process phase.